LytixDev/wander/README.md

 - `make format` - makes the code objectively pretty.

 ### Further development
-In the future, packets in and out of the network should not be bound to TCP, but rather be raw IP-packets.
-There are also many bugs in the code that need to be fixed, some known and others unknown.
+- In the future, packets in and out of the network should not be bound to TCP, but rather be raw IP-packets.
+- The GUI is currently fixed size, in the future it should be possible to resize the GUI and move around in the mesh network.
+- There are also many bugs in the code that need to be fixed, some known and others unknown.
 We have written up a list of all bugs we have come across, expect this list to grow.

 ### Known bugs
 - The whole GUI is buggy and largely needs to be rewritten as there are multiple causes for segfaults and memory leaks.